by Martyn Percy

 The following is one of a series of articles commissioned by the Ozanne Foundation on theological and biblical reflection on issues on human sexuality.
 We reproduce them here with permission from the Ozanne Foundation.
 The original series, and other interesting pieces, can be found here.

-The Very Revd Professor Martyn Percy (BA, MA, MEd, PhD) is the 45th Dean of Christ Church, Oxford and a Canon Emeritus of Salisbury Cathedral.
+The Very Revd Professor Martyn Percy (BA, MA, MEd, PhD) was Dean of Christ Church, Oxford until 2022 and is a Canon Emeritus of Salisbury Cathedral.
 He was Principal of Ripon College, Cuddesdon from 2004 to 2014 and has served as Canon Theologian at Sheffield Cathedral.

 ‘We all know that love is the answer’, opined Woody Allen, ‘but while you’re waiting for the answer, sex raises some pretty good questions’ (Interview, New York Times, December 1, 1975).
 Questions, indeed.
 And before we even begin to answer that question – “does the Bible really give us a clear definition of marriage?” – we might want to ask this: “what kind of book is the Bible, and how should we read it?”.
 The answer to that question will help us navigate the issue of “biblical marriage”.
 So, let us begin at the beginning, and with some words from Dan Brown’s bestselling 2003 novel The Da Vinci Code: